-The methodology applied for preparing deliverable D3.3 was a stepwise procedure building on knowledge from both science and practice in order to design an M&E scheme being of best possible use to the intended target groups of this report (see Chap.
+The methodology applied for preparing deliverable D3.3 and its revised versions D3.4 and D3.6 was a stepwise procedure building on knowledge from both science and practice in order to design an M&E scheme being of best possible use to the intended target groups of this report (see Chap.
 1.2).